-- Monitor federal, state, and local legislation and policy activities - Assist NACOG with providing ongoing staff and technical support to the Local Coordination Committee - Assist NACOG with coordinating training/workshops for transit and human services agency staff - Collaborate with NACOG to jointly act as the regional mobility planning liaison for ADOT, assisting with outreach, coordination, and application review - Assist NACOG with providing technical assistance to public and private transportation programs - Collaborate with FTA and ADOT regarding funding and eligibility requirements for grant and financial management - Assist NACOG with exploring and initiate individual elements of the Coordinated Public Transit Human Services Transportation Plan, in partnership with Local Coordination Committee, such

-- as information and referral, van pool, ride share, and others as identified in the final adopted plan - Assist human service organizations in making more efficient use of capital and operating resources for specialized transportation - Assist NACOG with providing a continuous, cooperative, and comprehensive transportation planning process throughout the CYMPO region - Assist MAG with developing and promoting customer information through a consolidated system utilizing technology and promoting efficiency in partnership with local transportation providers, and other regional transportation planning agencies
+- Monitor federal, state, and local legislation and policy activities - Provide ongoing staff and technical support to the Local Coordination Committee - Coordinate training/workshops for transit and human services agency staff - Act as the regional mobility planning liaison for ADOT, assisting with outreach, coordination, and application review - Provide technical assistance to public and private transportation programs - Collaborate with FTA and ADOT regarding funding and eligibility requirements for grant and financial management - Develop a Coordinated Public Transit Human Services Transportation Plan for a 3-year plan related to transportation services and coordination opportunities with existing for profit and non-profit providers.
+This document also serves as CYMPO's Coordinated Human Services and Public Transit Plan.
+CYMPO will continue to utilize the Coordinated Public Transit Human Services Transportation Plan to implement coordination and mobility management projects as identified in the final study - Assist human service organizations in making more efficient use of capital and operating resources for specialized transportation - Provide a continuous, cooperative, and comprehensive transportation planning process throughout the CYMPO region